Little One: Chapter 21

 “Yeah,” I muttered in agreement, tucking it away in my bag, hoping he would just move on to another subject.

-Jesse reached for my hand.
+Jesse reached for my jaw and pulled me toward him.
 “Honestly though,” he continued, forcing my gaze.
 “Why do you read it over and over?”
 His eyes were alight with curiosity, vivid with real interest, trying arduously to understand the convoluted workings of my mind.
 “What is it that appeals to you?”

 I looked at him uneasily.
 A large lump rose in my throat.
 I tried to clear the obstruction.